 Snapstock is a full-stack web application that provides up-to-date business news and real-time stock data.
 Users can track stocks over time by saving them to their watchlist.
-Snapstock is built with a React front-end using TypeScript and Node.js/PostgreSQL on the backend.
+Snapstock is built with React on the front-end and Node.js/PostgreSQL on the backend.
 A separate Flask server is utilized to scrape market index data.

 Stockly was built during a Lambda School build week and was a collaboration between a cross-functional team of developers.
 I worked as front-end developer on the project and utilized React and Redux.
 Stockly provides users with historical price information and analysis for any publicly traded company as well as sentiment analysis from recent tweets mentioning that company's stock symbol.